A public interest information project about nuclear waste burial in Canada.

 Generic geological repository

-The Nuclear Waste Management Organization is currently seeking a location to construct an underground repository for nuclear fuel waste.
 Calling it "Adaptive Phased Management", the NWMO plan is to place all of Canada's highly radioactive nuclear fuel waste in a series of caverns approximately 500 metres below the surface.

 The proposed underground repository and its surface facilities will occupy approximately 100 hectares (250 acres), with "possible" limits on activities that can occur in the surrounding area.
 The repository itself is envisaged to occupy a "suitable" rock formation of approximately 2.5 kilometres by 1.5 kilometres (375 hectares/930 acres).

 Many countries are studying the idea or burying nuclear waste, and have been doing so for more than 40 years.
 But no one has done it.
-The NWMO says that their proposal is similar to that of many other countries, but in no other country has a deep geological respository been approved and begun to be used for he storage or "disposal" of high level nuclear fuel waste.
+The NWMO says that their proposal is similar to that of many other countries, but in no other country has a deep geological repository project that has been approved and begun to be used for he storage or "disposal" of high level nuclear fuel waste.
 In addition, the government of Ontario is now considering constructing additional reactors, using a new reactor design.
 Independent experts have concluded that effective arrangements for waste from new reactors do not exist, citing higher "burn up" rate as a key technical difference between earlier reactors and new designs.

 The concept of burying nuclear waste failed an environmental assessment review in Canada.
 The NWMO's "Adaptive Phased Management" is based on Atomic Energy of Canada Limited's 1988 "concept" of burying nuclear waste in the Canadian Shield.
 After a ten year review - which included 13 months of public hearings - the review panel concluded in 1998 that the AECL concept had not been demonstrated to be safe and acceptable.